lkzhao/ElasticTransition/README.md

 ## Todo
+1. Better Guide and Documentation
+2. Cleanup Interface

-1. Support lower iOS versions(maybe by dropping UIKit Dynamics and use facebook Pop)
+3. Support lower iOS versions(maybe by dropping UIKit Dynamics and use facebook Pop)
-2. More settings to customize
+4. More settings to customize
-3. Support navigation controller transition
+5. Support navigation controller transition

 ## Author